-- New students receive education on the prevention of dating violence, domestic violence, sexual assault, and stalking through a presentation by staff of the Title IX, Student Judicial Affairs, and Campus Safety during orientation. - All employees are required to complete an annual online training module; new employees complete this module upon hire, and temporary employees are provided a brief in-person training on the topic as well. - As part of its ongoing campaign, the College uses a variety of strategies, such as in-person presentations by the Title IX and Compliance office, sexual assault prevention/support organizations, emails blasts with pertinent information, Safe Colleges online training content, and more.
+- New students receive education on the prevention of dating violence, domestic violence, sexual assault, and stalking through a presentation by the Title IX, Student Judicial Affairs, and Campus Safety during Weeks of Welcome. - New students receive bystander intervention training through a presentation by CAPS and Health Services during Weeks of Welcome.. - All students are required to complete an annual online training module regarding prevention and attention to topics of sexual assault, dating violence, domestic violence, and stalking. - All employees are required to complete an annual online training module; new employees complete this module upon hire, and temporary employees are provided a brief in-person training on the topic as well. - All employees are required to complete an annual online training module; new employees complete this module upon hire, and temporary employees are provided a brief in-person training on the topic as well. - As part of its ongoing campaign, the College uses a variety of strategies, such as in-person presentations by the Title IX and Compliance office, sexual assault prevention/support organizations, emails blasts with pertinent information,

+Vector Solutions online training content, and more.
 While programming occurs throughout the year, the College also offers educational sessions and literature in coordination with nationally recognized observances such as Sexual Assault Awareness Month and Domestic Violence Awareness Month.
-An example of this program includes the Can I Kiss You? travelling program, presented by Mike Domitrz, in the Spring 2020 semester.